 A much needed reboot

 The situation is steadily improving and things are looking positive overall.
 Soon enough, we will be returning to the normal way of doing things: praying beside one another, and leaving the house to go to work, university, and social events.
 The question is, however, what has this break in conventional life actually taught us?
 To put it differently, what can we reflect on about the spiritual state we were in before the pandemic?
 Has that state altered in any way as we prepare to greet our old lives back?
 The reality is that many of us were immersed in busy schedules and tight routines.
 The blessings in our time felt sparse and our hearts were stretched thin across many planes.
 As we look ahead to better and brighter times, we have in our immediate periphery an opportunity to break free from our old spiritual conventions.
 We have a chance to redirect the focus of our hearts before we plunge back into the real world.

 Ramadan came at the perfect time this year to increase us in our īmān, piety, and god-consciousness during a time of collective difficulty.
-Now, a couple of months later, as life is slowly starting to move in a new direction, we prepare to welcome the blessed month of Dhul Hijjah.
+Now, a couple of months later, as life is slowly starting to move in a new direction, we welcome the blessed month of Dhul Hijjah.
 In our tradition, the first day of Dhul Hijjah marks the beginning of the best ten days of the year.
 The Prophet (sall Allāhu ʿalayhi wa sallam) said,

 “There are no days in which righteous deeds are more beloved to Allāh than these ten days”